faizalrf/documentation/MaxScaleSN.md

 bind_address = 0.0.0.0
 ```

-Here the `gtid_domain_id` is an integer value, generally `1` which should remain the same across all the nodex.
+Here the `gtid_domain_id` is an integer value, generally `1` which should remain the same across all the nodes.

 Everything else including the `gtid_domain_id` remains the same in all the MariaDB servers except for the `server_id` parameter, which is generally configured as **1000** for primnary, **2000** for secondary, **3000**, **4000**, and so on.